saifi2020/Permission25/README.md

 # _Dev Readme - Public Readme below_

+## Usage
+`docker compose up --build` will launch the anvil localnet, the Dapp frontend, and the smart contract builder & tester.

 ## Smart Contracts
 Our smart contracts implement the onchain logic for creating a campaign and claiming rewards.
 This is found in [smart-contracts/](smart-contracts/)